Artado-Project/artadosearch/README.md

 Thank you for your interest in contributing to Artado Search!
 Your support is crucial to helping us build and grow a better, open, and privacy-focused search engine.
 There are many ways you can contribute to the project, whether you're a developer, designer, or simply someone passionate about the future of online search.
 If you want to contribute, please follow the [contribution guidelines](CONTRIBUTING.md).
 Here’s how you can help:

 1. **Use Artado Search**
    Make Artado your default search engine and encourage others to do the same.
 By using Artado, you’re helping to spread our message and grow our community.
+You can read [this](https://github.com/Artado-Project/artadosearch-docs/blob/main/User%20Guide/User%20Guide.md#how-to-set-artado-as-your-default-search-engine) to set Artado your default search engine.

 2. **Donate**
    Support the ongoing development and maintenance of Artado by making a donation.
 Every contribution helps us stay independent and continue improving the platform.